gcornella/Ball-Launcher-Reinforcement-Learning/README.md

 # Ball-Launcher-Reinforcement-Learning
 This project consists on designing, assembling and coding a ball tossing robot that learns how to play basketball.
 The robot uses an IP camera to capture images, and then learns how to throw the ball by means of Reinforcement Learning.
+For more information, please read the uploaded PDF document **Implementation of a tossing ball robot using**

+You can see the video of the final prototype in [here](https://vimeo.com/670613697)

 ## Design
 Solidworks files can be obtained from the folder 'SolidWork parts'